tiagomarked/CallYourCousin/README.md

 ## Installation

-1. Download the mod from [GitHub](https://github.com/tiagomarked/CallYourCousin/releases) or [NexusMods](https://www.nexusmods.com/mysummercar/mods/203/).
+1. Download the mod from [GitHub](https://github.com/tiagomarked/CallYourCousin/releases) or [Nexus Mods](https://www.nexusmods.com/mysummercar/mods/203/?tab=files).
 2. Navigate to your MSC Mod Loader Mods folder (ex.
 C:\Steam\steamapps\common\My Summer Car\Mods) and paste the CallYourCousin.dll there.
 3. It's installed, you can now launch the game!